-Trump’s Chief of Staff, Mark Meadows, Infected With Coronavirus
+Trump Chief of Staff Mark Meadows Infected With Coronavirus

 Trump’s handling of the pandemic has been rated poorly by most Americans in public opinion surveys, and is seen as a major reason he’s poised to lose re-election to Biden.

-About 126,000 people in the U.S. were infected by the novel coronavirus on Friday, according to data compiled by Bloomberg, a record.
+More than 126,000 people in the U.S. were infected by the novel coronavirus on Friday, according to data compiled by Bloomberg, a record.
 About 9.7 million Americans have contracted the virus and at least 236,000 have died.

 For more articles like this, please visit us at bloomberg.com